yuqiii-wang/KnowledgeNotes/fundamental_computer/compilation_principles/executable_elf.md

 tells the operating system:
 * where should a segment be loaded into virtual memory
 * what permissions the segments have (read, write, execute).

+`readelf -l <your-elf-binary>` show the mapping between sections and segments:

 ### Typical Sections